 As a parent, knowing your child has been diagnosed with ASD means that you have a tool you can use to communicate his needs to his doctors, teachers, and the other important people in his life.
 Parents of young children are their children’s representatives to the adults in their lives.
 An ASD diagnosis can help you communicate with the people in your child’s life about his needs.
 A diagnosis can also give you a direction to research as you figure out what your child’s needs are.
 This doesn’t mean that his diagnosis defines him.
 Instead, it gives you a way to talk and think about his unique needs in a way that might be easier to understand in a broader context.

-As you’re advocating for your child’s needs as she grows, one of the biggest ways a diagnosis can be useful is in helping to figure out if your child is eligible for certain services, either through her school, through the state, or through medical sources.
+As you’re advocating for your child’s needs as he grows, one of the biggest ways a diagnosis can be useful is in helping to figure out if your child is eligible for certain services, either through his school, through the state, or through medical sources.

 One thing to keep in mind is that there are two types of ASD assessments: an educational categorization, and a medical diagnosis.
 The educational categorization assesses a child’s ability to participate and thrive in school, and has an impact on what educational services or accommodations a child may be eligible for at school.
 This might include special classes to work one-on-one to build skills outside of regular class, working with aides to help make sure children with ASD have the support that can help them best, social skills groups, speech and language therapies, and occupational therapy.